lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/captcha/readme.txt

 * Update : The French language file is updated.

 = V3.9.6 - 12.02.2014 =
-* Bugfix : Comflict with plugin Limit Login Attempts is fixed (a false login when logging out of the WP backend).
+* Bugfix : Conflict with plugin Limit Login Attempts is fixed (a false login when logging out of the WP backend).
 * Bugfix : We fixed displaying captcha in contact form.

 = V3.9.5 - 03.02.2014 =